|

 "foreign; strange."

-- BARBARA:
+- BARBÁRA:

-French nickname for Greek Barbara, meaning
+Icelandic form of Greek Barbara, meaning

 "foreign; strange."

-- BARBEL
+- BARBARA

-(Bärbel): German pet form of Greek Barbara, meaning
+French form of Greek Barbara, meaning

 "foreign; strange."